Jheller11/rentcheck-back/planning/planning.md

 ### Where the estimate comes from:

 * I will use a multivariate regression algorithm which will take an array of inputs ( x, data listed above) and generate a predicted outcome (y) based on that data.
 The model is generated based on known x and y data that I will gather.
 Additionally, i will allow users to contribute to making the model better by saving their apartments.

+### Models:

+A. User - Admin/Renter/Landlord types (for saved searches, extra data)
+B. Apartment - used to create and refine prediction model (more apartments = more accuracy)
+C. Neighborhood - used to profile DC neighborhoods (possibly with message board)

+### Levels:

+1. MVP:
+    a.
+Take user input and create estimate.
+    b.
+Provide detailed estimate with data from model.
+    c.
+CRUD on apartments model (with edit/delete possibly restricted to admin role)

+2. Bronze:
+    a.
+Map view for neighborhoods and/or apartments.
+    b.
+User sign in for more detailed data/saved searches

+3. Silver:
+    a.
+Message boards in neighborhood profile.
+    b.
+DC news/housing feed (maybe from twitter?)

+4)  Gold:
+    a.